-There would be no fiscal impact on the State or local units of government from adopting the proposed amendment to Act 88, because the affected members would not be receiving any additional benefit.
-They only would be receiving a benefit to which they are fully entitled and upon which the State or local governmental unit made contributions throughout the members' working career.
+There would be no fiscal impact to the State or local units of government of adopting the proposed amendment to Act 88.
+The reason being that these members would not be receiving any additional benefit.
+They would only be receiving a benefit to which they are fully entitled and upon which the State or local governmental unit made contributions throughout the member's working career.
 It is unknown how many members in the four retirement systems that have adopted Act 88 will receive benefits through the provisions of the Act.

 Previous data indicate that less than 2% of all eligible retirees are Act 88 retirees.
-Each year, the actuarial assumptions take into account the percentage of active employees who will be eligible to retire within the next year at various age levels.
-If the amendment to Act 88 were enacted, it can be assumed that about 2% of each system's retirees would be Act 88 retirees.
+Each year, the actuarial assumptions take into account the percentage of active employees that will be eligible to retire within the next year at various age levels.
+If the amendment to Act 88 is enacted, it can be assumed that about 2% of each system's retirees would be Act 88 retirees.